lucievomelova/RhythmRecognition/README.md

 A Python package for rhythm recognition in music.

 ## Installation and Usage
 The package is located in `RhythmRecognition/` directory.
-It was developed in Python 3.11.9, which is the required Python version for usage.
+It was developed in Python 3.11.9, which is the recommended Python version for usage.

-Before using the package, you need to install other necessary python packages used in the provided package.
-To install the required packages, run:
+To use the RhythmRecognition package, you need to install other necessary python packages.
+To install them, run the following command:
 ```bash
 python -m pip install -r requirements.txt
 ```